SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | GGAK | Working |

 Annotation: As of 03/07/2023, IR channels 4/5/6 are active and transmitted on HRPT.
 They still require cooling - resulting images are fuzzy.

-Annotation: On 10/07/2023, the LRPT frequency was changed back to 137.9MHz.
+Annotation: It seems like N2-3 is conflict switching.
+The frequency may change randomly between .1 and .9 in order to avoid collisions with N18/N19 APT.

 ### METOP-A [[Norad 29499](https://celestrak.org/NORAD/elements/gp.php?CATNR=29499)]